 Waag Talks at DDW: Start making sense

 How can we move beyond closed technologies to empower citizens as active agents for environmental sensing?
 Waag Futurelab invites citizens to take the stage and engage in a dialogue with the government and open hardware makers.
-We will look into the possibilities of citizen-driven environmental measurement, citizen ownership of open data, and hardware design, like Waag did with SODAQ.
-This company allows you to measure air quality to address environmental issues in collaboration with your municipality.
+We will look into the possibilities of citizen-driven environmental measurement, citizen ownership of open data, and hardware design.

 Who should make the rules of participation and who benefits?
 Together, we will start to develop civic-public-private partnerships, addressing critical issues such as valorisation of open data, hardware and trust, as well as design, development and social diffusion of innovative solutions.
 During the panel talk, speakers from diverse concern and interest groups are invited to share their point of view on the topic.
 We will conclude with an inspiring tour of the Dutch Design Week exhibitions.